-In response to the COVID-19 crisis, most states took action in mid to late 2020 and early 2021 to minimize some of the financial concerns (i.e., increases in SUI tax expenditures) that might affect companies in the calendar year 2021.
+In response to the COVID-19 economic crisis, most states took action in mid to late 2020 and early 2021 to minimize some of the financial concerns (i.e., increases in SUI tax expenditures) that might affect companies in the calendar year 2021.
 As a result, most states reduced the taxable wage base last year.

 In this article, we will talk about FUTA, its current tax rate and how much you need to pay for FUTA.

-What is Federal Unemployment Tax Act?
+What is the Federal Unemployment Tax Act?

 The Federal Unemployment Tax Act (FUTA), created in June 1939, was designed to create more jobs for Americans who were suffering during the Great Depression.
 It is a federal payroll tax that provides temporary unemployment benefits to qualified workers who lose their job through no fault of their own.

 The FUTA rate was initially 3% on both employers and employees for each covered worker from 1940 until 1950, when it changed to 0.20% per employee.
 In 2013, the rates dropped substantially due to economic improvements leading up to 2014.